Flutter vs. Kotlin: Who Will Dominate the Cross-Platform App Market?

 Flutter is an open-source platform specifically designed by the creators of Google to create native mobile applications in a single codebase.
 This means that developers can develop both Android and iOS applications with the same code.

 Flutter is a combination of the SDK and a Framework.
 The SDK provides access to a plethora of tools to help in developing your mobile application, while the framework provides access to a host of reusable UI elements to personalize the application to your liking.
 Flutter, however, uses Dart as their programming language.

 What Makes Flutter an Ideal Cross-Platform App Development Framework?

 1. Code & UI Sharing:

 Code sharing between cross-platform frameworks is not new.
 However, Flutter goes one step ahead and allows code sharing and UI possible.
 Flutter's unique way of rendering makes it unique, as developers now will not have to worry about UI consistency.

 The android app takes at least thirty seconds to get shipped on to test devices, and the time taken to align visual aspects in the layout can vary.
 And Android Studio's 'Preview' option does not work consistently on all scenarios.
 This affects productivity.

 Flutter's Hot-reload solves this by allowing developers to see changes almost instantly without having to lose their current application state.
 This results in Flutter being faster than most native mobile development applications.

-- Flutter features a host of customization options regardless of the complexity.
-Shared element transitions, Manipulations of colours and shapes, clippings, and transformations reduce load sharing.
+Flutter features a host of customization options regardless of the complexity.
+Shared element transitions, Manipulations of colors and shapes, clippings, and transformations reduce load sharing.